by KB Meniado

 I have met people all over the world who are passionate about reading and books, which is amazing.
 I’ve given away signed books of Brian Krans, the author of A Constant Suicide.
 All his books!
 Brian has always been helpful with Mensis Liber, too.
 Another favorite blog of mine, Decoding Static, made a handmade cover for his Living Room Stories print.

 I rely heavily on social media.
-I’m working alone on Mensis Liber and it can sometimes be difficult to track the entries and remember when to post given that I have a full-time job.
+I work alone on Mensis Liber and it can sometimes be difficult to track the entries and remember when to post given that I have a full-time job.
 I also keep a database of the people who enter the contest and e-mail them surveys on how to improve the website and what they want to have.

 Sometimes I give away more than one book a month, which is what I want to do on a regular basis.
 I want to give away at least one book a week.
 I also want to do a book club similar to 24 Hour Book Club but based here in Dubai.